at-cg/CGProb/README.md

 tail output.txt | grep "probability = " | awk '{print $3}' > probability.txt
 ```

 The output is stored in `probability.txt`.
-It is recommended that initial genome size is set to about 1,000,000 bp.
+It is recommended that initial genome size is set to about 1 Mbp.
+For ease of computation, CGProb allows users to scale down the longer read lengths by a constant factor.
+This factor can be chosen by the user.
 We recommend scaling reads lengths down by a factor of 1000.

 ## <a name="use"></a>Usage Details